ana-albergaria/LAPR2-ISEP/docs/SprintB/US_10/US10_CreateCategorizeParameter.md

 > **Question:** "What is the data that characterize a parameter?
 Should we follow the same data as the parameter category, for example, would each parameter have its own code, description and NHS identifier?"
 >
 > **Answer:** "Each parameter is associated with one category.
-Each parameter has a Code, a Short Name and a Description."
+Each parameter has a Code, a Short Name and a Description.
+> The Code are five alphanumeric characters.
+The Short Name is a String with no more than 8 characters.
+The Description is a String with no more than 20 characters."

 >Read the whole answer [here](https://moodle.isep.ipp.pt/mod/forum/discuss.php?d=7507#p10106).